Braves vs. Rockies Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has 66 hits with 12 doubles, a triple, 15 home runs, 19 walks and 44 RBI.
-He's also stolen three bases.
+- Ozzie Albies has collected 69 hits with 13 doubles, a triple, 15 home runs and 19 walks.
+He has driven in 47 runs with three stolen bases.

-- Albies takes a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .250 with a double, a home run, three walks and two RBI.
+- Albies has picked up a hit in three straight games.
+In his last five games he is batting .438 with two doubles, a home run, three walks and five RBI.

 Albies Recent Games